modernNeo/websiteChecker/README.md

 Bash script adds the necessary commands and programs to be able to run the websiteChecker.py script

 ## websiteChecker.py

+Python script that has the capability to check a website for a certain text and then email a given person with the results of that check to let the person know if the text has been updated or not

 ### Necessary Inputs:
  * Gmail username